Inbibo/adonisfx_docs/docs/maya/tools.md

   <figcaption><b>Figure 12</b>: Sensor connection editor after adding sensors and deformers from the selection. </figcaption>
 </figure>

-To make the connections select the two specific attribute to connect (one from *source* and one from *destination*) and press the *Make Connection* button.
+To make the connections select the two specific attributes to connect (one from *source* and one from *destination*) and press the *Make Connection* button.
 A message will then get displayed informing that the connection has been properly made.

 To clear the selection and reset the tool to its initial state, press the *Clear All* button.